vaamonde/ubuntu-2204/05-integrations/01-vscode.md

 #PROJETO DO GITHUB NO UBUNTU SERVER E ALTERA AS PERMISSÕES DOS ARQUIVOS, É NECESSÁRIO
 #APLICAR O COMANDO ABAIXO PARA O REPOSITÓRIO LOCAL ENTENDER QUE ALTEROU AS PERMISSÕES
 #E PERMITIR EXECUTAR O COMANDO: git pull PARA BUSCAR ATUALIZAÇÕES REMOTAS.
+#opções do comando git: config (Get and set repository or global options), --global
+#(write to global ~/.gitconfig), --add (Adds a new line to the option without altering
+#any existing values), safe.directory (These config entries specify Git-tracked directories
+#that are considered safe even if they are owned by someone other than the current user)
 git config --global --add safe.directory /var/www/html/outlawgames

 #testando o site via navegador